Higher Education Reaches Out to Rural Students

 Last fall, Clemson University expanded the eligibility criteria of its Emerging Scholars program to include rural students.
 The program accepts low-income South Carolina high school students, enrolls them in Clemson summer classes after their freshman year of high school, arranges local college tours and helps fund their education.

-“The challenges in rural communities are very real—funding, teacher recruitment and retention, access to technology, poverty, ever-changing expectations, and professional development and support,” former U.S. Secretary of Education John B. King, Jr. told The Hechinger Report last year.
+“The challenges in rural communities are very real — funding, teacher recruitment and retention, access to technology, poverty, ever-changing expectations, and professional development and support,” former U.S. Secretary of Education John B. King, Jr. told The Hechinger Report last year.
 “These issues, though national, are often felt first, deepest and longest in rural schools.”

 Rural students face a variety of challenges when pursuing education after high school, beyond colleges being far from where their families live.
-For many of these students, college is an abstract in itself: Rural students often grow up imagining a life that begins and ends in their hometown.
+For many of these students, college is an abstract in itself: Rural students often grow up imagining a life that begins and ends in their hometowns.
 The jobs that surround them tend to be trade-focused or shift work, not requiring a potentially costly college degree.

 Those rural students who do go away for college, stay away.
 An op-ed for Education Week refers to this trend as “rural brain drain.”
-The column, penned by Catharine Biddle, an assistant professor of education leadership at the University of Maine, and Daniella Hall, a postdoctoral fellow at the Northwestern University School of Education and Social Policy, writes that “a college degree in rural America is now synonymous with leaving and having no way to sustainably come back.”
+The column, penned by Catharine Biddle, an assistant professor of education leadership at the University of Maine, and Daniella Hall, a postdoctoral fellow at the Northwestern University School of Education and Social Policy, states that “a college degree in rural America is now synonymous with leaving and having no way to sustainably come back.”

 “They are putting kids who want to be accountants into welding classes” instead of high-level math classes to ready them for college work, Mohammadzadeh told The New York Times.
 “It is really powerful and heartbreaking to go around this state and see all this potential being thrown away.”